alexmanrique/blog/_posts/2021-03-05-installing-jupyter-in-macbook-air-m1.md

 brew install pyenv
 ```

-with the following command we install Python version 3.9.1
+with the following command, we install Python version 3.9.1

 ```console
 pyenv install 3.9.1
 ```

-with the following command we can add the initialization of `pyenv` new values into the `.zshrc` file, this way we don't have to type the same command everytime we open a new `iterm`.
+with the following command, we can add the initialization of `pyenv` new values into the `.zshrc` file, this way we don't have to type the same command everytime we open a new `iterm`.

 ```console
 echo 'eval "$(pyenv init -)"' >> .zshrc